lukasvdgaag/SlimeSurvival/README.md

 During the game, there are several powerups that make surviving for survivors a little bit easier.
 Things such as "Slime Trap", "Leap tool", "Invisibily wand" and more.

+## A small description per game mode
+### Normal Mode
+Only one player is chosen to be a slime.
+The main slime has to slime survivors by throwing slimes at them.
+Once a survivor gets slimed, they turn into slimes as well and have to help the main slime.

+### Classic Mode
+One player gets chosen to be the slime.
+This player has to transfer their slime to another player in order to win.
+At the end of the game, the player who is the slime loses, the other survivors win.

+### Freeze Mode
+A few players are chosen to be slimes.
+They can paralyse players by throwing slimes at them, but survivors can rescue their paralysed teammates.
+If everyone gets paralysed, slimes win!

 ## Development
 This game plugin is currently under development by GaagjesCraft Network Team (GCNT).
 There's not yet a release date.